Welpyes/andreenix/readme.md

 1. installs necessary packages .
 2. Helps you setup launch scripts and accounts
 3. Installs a (pseudo) Bootloader and Display Manager
-4. gives you freedom while also guiding you on the installation
+4. Guides you on installing a desktop environment while also giving you freedom to pick one yourself

 ### Applications Download